cloudflare/cloudflare-docs/content/style-guide/content-strategy/documentation-content-strategy/content-types/how-to.md

 [**Steps**](/style-guide/content-strategy/documentation-content-strategy/component-attributes/steps-tasks-procedures/) - Numbered steps that complete a task.

 [**Next steps**](/style-guide/content-strategy/documentation-content-strategy/component-attributes/next-steps/) - What users should see as the end result of the steps and/or actionable next steps.
-Refer to Next steps for more information.

 ## Optional components

 [**Context**](/style-guide/content-strategy/documentation-content-strategy/component-attributes/context/) - An introductory paragraph on the following steps and what they'll accomplish.
-Refer to Context for more information.

 Provide context to the reader that is not in the section heading.